MicrosoftDocs/windowsserverdocs/EssentialsDocs/support/Install-the-Windows-Server-2012-Essentials-Log-Collector.md

 ##### To manually install the Log Collector

-1. Rename the extension of the downloaded installation file from “.wssx” to “.cab”.
+1. Rename the extension of the downloaded installation file from “.wssx�? to “.cab�?.

 2. Double-click the installation file name.